Kevinlabz/PokeAPI-stateParams-UIRouter/README.md

 This site has 3 views, Home, pokemon, and Type.
 All pages have been styled and setup for the HTML all you need to do is get the JS working and URL parmeters

+If you swap to the start branch you can fill in all the code to get the URL parmeters to work, instructions below

 ### Home
 The home page will run a function and get 9 random pokemon and display their name and types.